Starting a blog is the easy part, figuring out how to get blog traffic is where it gets tough!

 However, you can't just "start" using Pinterest.
 There is a strategy being a creator instead of a consumer.
 Because of this, you will more than likely need a new account.

 To conquer this, I enrolled in numerous courses (you can grab my favorite favorite one right here ), and tried every trick in the book until I figured it out.

 You bet I figured it out.

 If you're blog has anything to do with marketing, blogging, decor, lifestyle, health, fashion, food, etc... then Pinterest is where it's at.
 Just remember that it even though the results are faster than Google, it still takes TIME to see results.

 How to Get Started

-Truly learning Pinterst is a book in itself!
+Truly learning Pinterest is a book in itself!
 So don't be afraid to invest in one.
 However below I've incorporated a few tips to help you on your way for free.